Eschatologue/CM_wiki/docs/class/paladin/blade.md

 ### Level 3: Sacred Duel

-As a **:rsc-b: Bonus Action**{ .rsc }, you can expend one use of your Channel Divinity to begin a Sacred Duel.
+As a **:rsc-b: Bonus Action**{ .rsc }, you can expend one use of your **:ui-chdiv-pal: Channel Divinity** to begin a Sacred Duel.
 Choose one creature that you can see within 30 feet, it must succeed a **:d20-save: Wisdom saving throw**{ .d20 } or it is engaged in a Sacred Duel, designating you and the target as Duelists.

 Duelists are under the following effects: